2010 African U-20 Women's World Cup qualification: Preliminary round

-Uganda won 3−1 on aggregate and advanced to the fisrt round.
+Uganda won 3−1 on aggregate and advanced to the first round.

-Réunion won 7−2 on aggregate and advanced to the fisrt round.
+Réunion won 7−2 on aggregate and advanced to the first round.

-Central African Rep. won on walkover after São Tomé and Príncipe did not appear for the fisrt leg and advanced to the fisrt round.
+Central African Rep. won on walkover after São Tomé and Príncipe did not appear for the first leg and advanced to the first round.

 First round

 In the first round, Tunisia, Ghana, and Zambia qualified for the next round after that Egypt, Congo and Uganda withdrew from competition before the start of the 1st leg.

 There was no matches due to withdrawal of Mozambique, Kenya, Togo and Sierra Leone.
 As a result, Zimbabwe and Nigeria qualified for the next round.